Jonathan Banks: Early life and education

-Jonathan Ray Banks was born on January 31, 1947, in Washington, D.C., and grew up in Chillum Heights, Maryland.
+Banks was born on January 31, 1947, in Washington, D.C., and grew up in Chillum, Maryland.
 His father was a civil servant and his mother a professor at Indiana State University.
-Banks said his late mother was a secretary in various federal government offices, including the CIA, and that she was also a private secretary to several top Naval officers, including Admiral Chester Nimitz.
+Banks has said his late mother was a secretary in various federal government offices, including the Central Intelligence Agency, and that she was also a private secretary to several top Naval officers, including Admiral Chester W. Nimitz.

-Banks graduated from Northwood High School in Silver Spring, and attended Indiana University Bloomington, where he was a classmate of actor Kevin Kline.
-During that time, they participated in a production of The Threepenny Opera together.
-After graduating, he joined a touring company of Hair as a stage manager, and traveled to Australia and New Zealand.
+Banks graduated from Northwood High School in Silver Spring, Maryland, and attended Indiana University Bloomington, where he was a classmate of actor Kevin Kline.
+During this time, they participated in a production of The Threepenny Opera together.
+He also played Anthony Anderson in The Devil's Disciple, which he credits as changing his life.